vicenteg/alluxio-on-gcp-terraform/README.md

        default     = "my-gcp-project"
      }

 The terraform templates create resources in the Google Cloud Platform and some of those resources must contain unique names.
-If you would like to create a unique name prefix you can modify the variables.tf file and change "my-cluster" to something unique in your GCP project.
+If you would like to create a unique name prefix you can modify the variables.tf file and change "my" to something unique in your GCP project.

      variable "custom_name" {
-       description = "Name to prefix resources with." type        = string
+       description = "Name to prefix resources with.
+Example: 'johns' will show up as 'johns-alluxio-cluster'" type        = string
-       default     = "my-cluster"
+       default     = "my"
      }

 The default region is "us-east1".
 If you would like to change the region or zone, modify the variables.tf file and change "us-east1" to your desired region.